Funding and Prizes

 The prize, to the value of £250, is awarded for an undergraduate essay or dissertation of distinction, which may treat any theme relevant to the Association's concerns, including aspects of modern French history, politics, society and culture, as well as the relations between France and other countries, including those in the French-speaking world.
 The work may be written in either French or English and should not normally exceed five thousand words.

 Essays or dissertations must be accompanied together with a current email address provided by the student and a supporting statement from a member of the Association at a UK or other university.
 Submissions should be made electronically by 15 July of the year in question to the Hon.
-Secretary of the Association Dr Fiona Barclay.
+Secretary of the Association Dr Abigail Taylor.

 A three-person sub-committee of the Executive will be invited to serve by the Secretary to consider the submissions and determine the award of the prize.
 Prize-winners shall be notified directly and their names announced on the web-site and at the Association's AGM.